Sukhoi Su-25: Su-25T

 The Su-25T (Tankovy) is a dedicated antitank version, which has been combat-tested with notable success in Chechnya.
 The design of the aircraft is similar to the Su-25UB.
 The variant was converted to one-seater, with the rear seat replaced by additional avionics.
 It has all-weather and night attack capability.
 In addition to the full arsenal of weapons of the standard Su-25, the Su-25T can employ the KAB-500Kr TV-guided bomb and the semi-active laser-guided Kh-25ML.
 Its enlarged nosecone houses the Shkval optical TV and aiming system with the Prichal laser rangefinder and target designator.
 It can also carry Vikhr laser-guided, tube-launched missiles, which is its main antitank armament.
 For night operations, the low-light TV Merkuriy pod system can be carried under the fuselage.
 Three Su-25Ts prototypes were built in 1983–86 and 8 production aircraft were built in 1990.
 With the introduction of a definitive Russian Air Force Su-25 upgrade programme, in the form of Stroyevoy Modernizirovannyi, the Su-25T programme was officially canceled in 2000.

 Su-25TM (Su-39)

 A second-generation Su-25T, the Su-25TM (also designated Su-39), has been developed with improved navigation and attack systems, and better survivability.
 While retaining the built-in Shkval of Su-25T, it may carry Kopyo (rus.
-"Spear") radar in the container under fuselage, which is used for engaging air targets (with RVV-AE/R-77 missiles) as well as ships (with Kh-31 and Kh-35 antiship missiles).
+"Spear") radar in an under fuselage container, which is used for engaging air targets (with RVV-AE/R-77 missiles) as well as ships (with Kh-31 and Kh-35 antiship missiles).
 The Russian Air Force has received 8 aircraft as of 2008.
 Some of the improved avionics systems designed for T and TM variants have been included in the Su-25SM, an interim upgrade of the operational Russian Air Force Su-25, for improved survivability and combat capability.
 The Su-25TM, as an all-inclusive upgrade programme has been replaced with the "affordable" Su-25SM programme.